 Ted is a partner in the Intellectual Property Litigation Group.
-He is a trial lawyer and registered patent attorney who has been focused on intellectual property and competition cases for over 25 years.
+He is a trial lawyer and registered patent attorney who has been focused on IP and competition cases for over 25 years.
 Ted has extensive federal trial experience, having tried over 25 patent and technology cases involving diverse technologies such as cellular telephones, balloon angioplasty catheters, integrated circuits, hydraulic fracturing, and enterprise software.
 Ted is one of the world's foremost patent attorneys in cases alleging competitive violations in patent licensing, having handled six trials and an arbitration adjudicating whether proposed royalties for standard essential patent portfolios complied with fair, reasonable, and non-discriminatory statutes (FRAND).
 Many of the world's leading innovators turn to Ted to defend their licensing programs from claims of anti-competition behavior.

 Ted is ranked as one of the "Top 100" trial lawyers in the nation and a “Local Litigation Star” for commercial and IP litigation by Benchmark Litigation.
-He is ranked Band 1 by Chambers USA for IP litigation in Texas and by Chambers Global for patent litigation.
+He is ranked Band 1 by Chambers USA for IP litigation in Texas and Band 2 by Chambers Global for patent litigation.
 Chambers describes Ted as a “fantastic trial lawyer,” who is “great before a jury,” and “really good at being able to articulate a complex case in a way a jury can understand and resonate with.”
 Texas Lawyer Magazine has recognized Ted as one of the five “go-to” intellectual property litigators in the state.